twpayne/chezmoi/docs/REFERENCE.md

 `.chezmoiexternal.<format>` is interpreted as a template.
 This allows different externals to be included on different machines.

-Entries are indexed by target name, and must have a `type` and a `url` field.
+Entries are indexed by target name relative to the directory of the `.chezmoiexternal.<format>` file, and must have a `type` and a `url` field.
 `type` can be either `file` or `archive`.
 All of the entries parent directories must be defined in the source state. chezmoi will not create parent directories automatically.